arosien/oc-scala-meetup-20140520/out/for-comprehensions.md

 res3: Option[Int] = Some(13)
 ```

-Multiple expressions translate to `flatMap`, with the last one translated to `map`:
+Multiple expressions translate to nested `flatMap`s, with the last one translated to `map`:

 ```scala
 scala> for {